Pandoll-AI/ukkie-trader/README.md

 </div>

+**Ukkie Trader** is the core engine for our official landing page at [ukkie-trader.vercel.app](https://ukkie-trader.vercel.app).
+Check it out for a visual deep dive into the Ukkie philosophy!

 > **"Moves only when the banana is ripe.
 Specs frozen before action.
 Survival is the only edge."**

 ![Ukkie Banner](landing/assets/images/ukkie_hero.png)